 OTHER WORDS - Fire fighter, basketball player, lion tamer, teacher, nurse: Ask little kids what they want to be when they grow up, and you'll get all sorts of answers.
 But you'll never hear this one.
 You'll never hear youngsters say they want to devote their careers to serving rich people.

 Today's youth might want to reconsider.
 They're facing an American economy where serving rich people increasingly seems to offer the best future with real opportunity.
-We're well on the way to becoming a full-fledged "servant economy," as the economist Jeff Faux
+We're well on the way to becoming a full-fledged "servant economy," as the economist Jeff Faux puts it.

 We've had "servant economies" in the world before.
 At times, people even rushed toward servant status.
 In the early industrial age, jobs in mines and factories would be dangerous and pay next to nothing.
 Domestic work for rich families could seem, by comparison, a relatively safe haven.